A caesarean birth can affect breastfeeding at first so here are some helpful tips on how to get breastfeeding off to the best start.

-Here are some helpful suggestions for breastfeeding your baby after a caesarean birth, including how positioning and pain relief can make it easier.
+We discuss why a caesarean birth might make breastfeeding more difficult.
+And here are some helpful suggestions for breastfeeding your baby after a caesarean birth, including how some positions can make it easier.

 How to get breastfeeding off to a good start after a caesarean birth